SeriaWei/ZKEACMS/README.md

-﻿# ZKEACMS Build With Asp.Net Core 3.1
+﻿# ZKEACMS Build With .Net 5

 ZKEACMS is a visual design, **WYSIWYG** Content Management System.